County Line High School

 County Line High School is a comprehensive high school in Branch, Arkansas located along the Franklin County and Logan County border.
 Established in 1950, school supports students in grades 7 through 12 and is administered by the County Line School District.

 Academics

 The assumed course of study that students complete is the Smart Core curriculum developed by the Arkansas Department of Education (ADE), which requires students to complete at least 22 units prior to graduation.
 Students complete regular and career focus courses and exams and may select Advanced Placement (AP) coursework and exams that provide an opportunity to receive college credit.

 Extracurricular activities

 The mascot of County Line is the Indian.
-Commonly donning a head dress, this proud mascot stands as a symbol to all opponents County Line will not back down.

 The Indians compete in a variety of sports including baseball, basketball (boys/girls), golf (boys/girls), softball, and track and field administered by the Arkansas Activities Association.

 In 2003, John Robert Wyatt, Jr., with 1,136 overall wins, was posthumously inducted into the Arkansas High School Coaches Association Hall of Fame.